- We picked our favorite vegetarian restaurant in vegetarian-friendly cities

 Vancouver, British Columbia

-In the last year or so, Vancouver has seen notable restaurants including the Heirloom, The Parker and The Acorn open to meet rising vegetarian demand.
+Over the last few years, Vancouver has seen notable restaurants including the Heirloom, The Parker and The Acorn open to meet rising vegetarian demand.

-We recommend: The Acorn, which received a Top Ten Best New Restaurants mention in En Route Magazine, the first vegetarian restaurant ever to snag the honor.
+We recommend: The Acorn, which received a Top Ten Best New Restaurants mention in En Route Magazine in 2014, the first vegetarian restaurant ever to snag the honor.

 Vegetarians, vegans, gluten-free and raw junkies can sample a seasonal menu created with fruits and legumes from apples to Hen of the Woods.